chrisisler/wavematch/README.md

 - Add support for empty string matching, either way.
 - In index.js, provide better error messages by supplying `fn.name` to the `Error` call.
 - Replace `isIn` with `xs.some`, do not use `isIn`.
+- Update README to reflect new Object match info.